protontypes/open-sustainable-technology/README.md

 - [SELEN](https://github.com/geodynamics/selen) - An open source Fortran code for the numerical solution of the Sea Level Equation for a spherical, layered, rotating earth with viscoelastic rheology.
 - [rivamap](https://github.com/isikdogan/rivamap) - An Automated River Analysis and Mapping Engine.
 - [AWSM](https://github.com/USDA-ARS-NWRC/awsm) - Automated Water Supply Model was developed at the USDA Agricultural Research Service.
-- [AED2](https://github.com/AquaticEcoDynamics/libaed2) - A community-driven library of modules and algorithms for simulation of "aquatic ecodynamics": water quality, aquatic biogeochemsitry, biotic habitat and aquatic ecosystem dynamics.
+- [AED2](https://github.com/AquaticEcoDynamics/libaed2) - A community-driven library of modules and algorithms for simulation of 'aquatic ecodynamics': water quality, aquatic biogeochemsitry, biotic habitat and aquatic ecosystem dynamics.
 - [DORiE](https://gitlab.dune-project.org/dorie/dorie) - A Discontinuous Galerkin Solver for Soil Water Flow and Passive Solute Transport Based on DUNE.
 - [wqbc](https://github.com/bcgov/wqbc) - An R package for water quality thresholds and index calculation for British Columbia.
 - [Model My Watershed](https://github.com/WikiWatershed/model-my-watershed) - A watershed-modeling web app for citizens, conservation practitioners, municipal decision-makers, educators, and students.